 ALT sells the house to a family or individual and provides the homebuyer with a 99-year renewable ground lease for the land.
 The ALT homeowner has full use of the land just like any other homeowner.
 The owner of an ALT home can pass the home to their children just like any other homeowner.
 But if the homeowner decides to sell the house, ALT will buy the house back from them or help them find another low to moderate income family or individual to purchase the home.

 Since we receive government assistance for our housing program, a family or individual cannot make more than 80% of the area median income.
 Check the chart below to see if you are eligible.

-Most of the houses we have are in the Hancock Corridor or East Athens, areas once thought of as less desirable but rapidly becoming some of the hottest in-town neighborhoods.
-If a family finds a house outside of these neighborhoods and wants to be part of our program, ALT may be able to help the family in purchasing the home.
+Most of the houses we have are in the Hancock Corridor or East Athens.
+This area, once thought of as undesirable, is rapidly becoming one of the hottest in-town neighborhoods.
+If a family finds a house outside of this area and wants to be part of our program, ALT may be able to help the family in purchasing the home.

 All ALT applicants receive housing counseling, which usually includes helping applicants re-build credit and improve their credit scores.
 ALT’s housing counselor will work individually with applicants to address credit problems.

 For more information, please contact: